- Best privacy protocols and military-grade encryption

 1. Use a VPN service

-- Start streaming and enjoy your favorite audio and video content hassle-free.
+That’s it!
+Now you can stream without restrictions and enjoy your favorite audio and video content hassle-free.

-2. Use a Smart DNS service
+2. Use Smart DNS Proxy

 A DNS (Domain Name System) is a protocol that allows domain names to be translated into IP (Internet Protocol) addresses.